Compare the best rates from 32 car insurance companies in Utah.

 |No Traffic Tickets||$178||14.00%|

-Young drivers (those between the ages of 16 and 25) pay extraordinarily high auto insurance rates, with those aged 16-19 paying the most expensive premiums of all.
+Young drivers — those between the ages of 16 and 25 — pay high auto insurance rates, with those between the ages of 16 and 19 paying the most expensive premiums of all.
 Because of the risk presented by inexperienced drivers, teens pay more than three times the national average for car insurance.
 Utah is one of the most expensive states in which to insure a teen driver.
-The average Utahn teen will pay $5,004 annually — almost five times as much as will an older Utah driver.
+The average Utah teen pays $5,004 per year — almost five times as much as an older Utah driver.

 |Age||Annual Rate with Parents||Annual Rate Alone|

 If you have a clean driving record — no at-fault accidents, speeding tickets, DUIs, or other recent citations — you'll probably pay less for car insurance.
 Conversely, a bad driving record will cause your rates to skyrocket: car insurance premiums typically increase by 29% after a DUI, 29% after an at-fault accident, and 14% after a speeding ticket in Utah.
 The post-citation penalties assessed by car insurance companies after driving violations in Utah are slightly lower than national averages.
 If you have a clean driving record, be sure to check for good-driving discounts from your insurer.

 Every auto insurance company advertises its low costs.
 But as with any product, the cheapest choice isn't always the best option.
 Considering the financial stakes, it's worthwhile to do the research to zero in on the insurance policy that protects your vehicle completely in the event of an incident.
 Exercise some patience and look for a great value, instead of settling for the cheapest car insurance in your state.